 Why the MYOB Marketplace Is Full of Approval Add-Ons

 This article doesn't review specific apps.
-Which one fits depends on your team's exact requirements: the number of approval stages, whether you need mobile approvals, how tightly the tool integrates with MYOB's API, and what reporting you need.
-The app decision matters, but it's secondary.
-The more important step is understanding what your workflow actually requires.
+The app decision matters, but it comes after understanding what your workflow actually requires.
 If you're working through that from the ground up, our guide to building an invoice approval workflow from scratch covers the framework independent of any specific accounting platform.

 What a Reliable Approval Workflow Requires Beyond Routing